jachris/cook/docs/docs/custom-rules.md

 ---

 # Custom Rules
+{:.no_toc}

+* TOC
+{:toc}

 ## Introduction

 Writing a custom rule is very easy with Cook.
 Just like the whole system, rules are being written in the Python programming language.
-Don't worry if you do not know Python ‒ you should still be able to write basic rules very quickly.
+Don't worry if you do not know Python --- you should still be able to write basic rules very quickly.

 A rule is technically a Python generator, which means that it is a function whose execution can be stopped and resumed at any point by using the `yield` statement.
 Unlike other build-systems, looking at the rule definition does not automatically give you information about things like output files or commands used to build them.
-This is because rules in Cook are much higher-level.
+This is because rules in Cook are high-level --- they do not describe the exact commands and inputs or outputs, but how to derive these given some passed parameters.
+A classic Make-Rule is more comparable to Cook-Task, which is the result of calling a rule with certain parameters.

 ## Phase One (Evaluation)

-When building a C++ library for example, one does not specify the command to be used to build it, but instead it's sources and output "name" ‒ which is different from the final output "path" because of platform-specific details.
-The rule automatically decides which extension to add and also, which flags should be used by default without having the user specifying them.
+When building a C++ library for example, one does not specify the command to be used to build it, but instead it's sources and output "name" --- which is different from the final output path because of platform-specific suffixes (e.g. `.dll` vs `.so`).
+The rule automatically decides which suffix or flags to add and by doing so it frees the user from the work.

 As a result, the rule must be able to perform some computations before it is known, which files are produced and what their dependencies are.
 This happens during the first phase ‒ anything before the first `yield`.
-A rule should then use `yield core.publish(...)` to inform the system about it's inputs, outputs and others.
+A rule should then use `yield core.publish(...)` to inform the system about it's inputs, outputs and other properties.

 ## Phase Two (Execution)

-If the system thinks that it is necessary to redo the task, then the execution will be resumed when all inputs of the task are done.
+If the system thinks that it is necessary to redo the task, then the execution will be resumed when all dependencies of the task are done.
 The rule must now produce all outputs that it promised to deliver by using `core.publish(outputs=...)`.
-The rule should only use files declared in the `inputs` field of the publication or arbitrary Python objects (`str`, `dict`, usw.) declared in the `check` field.
+The rule should only use files declared in the `inputs` field of the publication or arbitrary Python objects (`str`, `dict`, usw.) declared in the `check` field, unless they have no effect on the final outcome.

 **Optional:** Most rules are done now.
-However, there are some cases when it is necessary to add additional inputs **after** execution.
+However, there are some cases where it is necessary to add additional inputs **after** execution.
 For example, a `.cpp` file might `#include` other `.h` files.
-The compiler can tell us which files were including after building the `.cpp` file.
+The compiler can tell us which files were included after building the `.cpp` file.
 This information can be passed on to the system by using `yield core.deposit(...)`.
-Input files as described above can be passed using the `inputs` keyword argument.
+Additional input files as just described can be passed using the `inputs` keyword argument.
 However, these input files may not be files which are outputs of other tasks, because this might lead to an incorrect build, where one task is done before its dependencies are.
 Additionally, warnings can be added as well by using the `warnings` argument.
 The warnings will be displayed immediately after that and also at the start of every build process involving the current task when it is not redone.
-This means that warnings are preserved and that actually are warnings will be emitted on every build.
+This means that warnings are preserved and that actually all current warnings will be emitted on every build.

 ## Example